fingerskier/manthra/README.md

 # Manthra

+Wine tastes sweetest to those in whose trials it was fermented.

 If, for some reason your life functions ceased, my most precious one, I would collapse, I would draw the shades and I would live in the dark.
 I would never get out of my slar pad or clean myself.